Information about Tatoy's Seafood & Manokan

-Ask any local which restaurants offer the most authentic Ilonggo fare in the region, and chances are they’ll include Tatoy’s high up in their list of places to eat.
+Ask any local which restaurants offer the most authentic Ilonggo fare in the region, and chances are they’ll include Tatoy’s Seafood & Manokan in their suggestions.
 The restaurant prides itself for offering sumptuous local dishes that best represent Iloilo’s local flavors and unique cuisine.

 Of course you can’t miss their other speciality: seafood.
 Founder and owner Honorato Tiburan Espinosa or Tatoy was a fisherman in the 1970’s when he opened the restaurant, so when he first set up shop along Villa Beach in Arevalo, he knew where to find the freshest catch for his new venture.